yu-ming-chen/tp/docs/UserGuide.md

 You can use this command to list all expenditures in the current budget.

-When you list expenditures, the list view will display all expenditures belonging to the current budget.
+When you list expenditures, the list view will display all expenditures belonging to the budget that is currently open.

  > 📕 This command is usually used after using the [find expenditure command](#534-finding-expenditures-find).